Lectures on Statistics in Theory: Prelude to Statistics in Practice: Frequentist (classical) hypothesis testing

 \subsection{Nested hypothesis testing}

 In contrast to two disjoint simple hypotheses, it is common in HEP for H$_0$ to be {\em nested} in H$_1$.
 For example, commonly H$_0$ corresponds to the parameter $\mu$ in H$_1$ being equal to a particular value $\mu_0$.
 (Typical values of $\mu_0$ are 0 or 1.)
-So we often consider: \begin{description} \item{H$_0$:} $\mu = \mu_0$ (the ``point null'', or ``sharp hypothesis'') vs \item{H$_1$:} $\mu \ne \mu_0$ (the ``continuous alternative''). \end{description} Common examples are: \begin{itemize} \item Signal strength $\mu$ of new physics: null $\mu_0 = 0$, alternative $\mu>0$ \item H$_0$ $\rightarrow \gamma\gamma$ before discovery of this decay, $\mu =$ signal strength: null $\mu_0 = 0$, alternative $\mu>0$ \item H$_0$ $\rightarrow \gamma\gamma$ after discovery of this decay: $\mu$ is the ratio of the signal strength to the SM prediction; null $\mu_0 =1$ (i.e., SM prediction), alternative is any other $\mu \ne \mu_0$. \end{itemize}
+So we often consider: \begin{description} \item{H$_0$:} $\mu = \mu_0$ (the ``point null'', or ``sharp hypothesis'') vs \item{H$_1$:} $\mu \ne \mu_0$ (the ``continuous alternative''). \end{description} Common examples, including a decay of the Higgs boson H$^0$, are: \begin{itemize} \item Signal strength $\mu$ of new physics: null $\mu_0 = 0$, alternative $\mu>0$ \item H$^0$ $\rightarrow \gamma\gamma$ before discovery of this decay, $\mu =$ signal strength: null $\mu_0 = 0$, alternative $\mu>0$ \item H$^0$ $\rightarrow \gamma\gamma$ after discovery of this decay: $\mu$ is the ratio of the signal strength to the SM prediction; null $\mu_0 =1$ (i.e., SM prediction), alternative is any other $\mu \ne \mu_0$. \end{itemize}